Pharmacy Residency Program Features

 The service component of the residency program is fulfilled by each resident staffing every third weekend, every third Friday evening and two holidays (including Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, and Memorial Day) throughout the year.
 The program complies with Pharmacy-Specific Duty Hours Requirements, taking regular residency hours as well as service hours into consideration.

 Each resident is responsible for the completion of a residency project.
-You must select the topic and have it approved by the Residency Steering Committee by September 1 of the residency year.
-You will be assigned a preceptor who will guide your work.
-You will be provided with a list of project ideas during the orientation period, but may propose original project ideas as well.
-You will be required to present project proposals to the Research Advisory Committee (RAC) and the Institutional Review Board (IRB) for approval.
+Each resident must select the topic and have it approved by the Residency Steering Committee by September 1 of the residency year.
+Each resident will be assigned a preceptor to guide their work.
+A list of project ideas will be provided during the orientation period, but may residents propose original project ideas as well.
+Residents will be required to present project proposals to the Research Advisory Committee (RAC) and the Institutional Review Board (IRB) for approval.
 Organizational and departmental mission, values, and strategic initiatives are taken into account when selecting projects.

 Medication Use Evaluation